seeyou7/holbertonschool-web_front_end/html_advanced/README.md

 ## Overview

-Welcome to the "Advanced HTML - Novice" project!
+Welcome to this "Advanced HTML - Novice" project!
 In this project, you will delve into the fundamentals of HTML, focusing on structuring a web page using various HTML tags.
 The goal is to develop a solid understanding of HTML elements without diving into CSS or styling.
 The final page may not be visually appealing, but the emphasis is on mastering the core HTML concepts.

 **Author:** Younes SABER (GitHub: [seeyou7](https://github.com/seeyou7))